— Fred Plog Memorial Fellowship —

 Current Committee Charge: The committee solicits proposals and selects recipients for the Fred Plog Memorial Fellowship.
-The fellowship is presented in support of research to a graduate student with ABD status who is writing a dissertation on the American Southwest.
+The fellowship is presented in support of research to a graduate student with ABD status who is writing a dissertation on the American Southwest or northern Mexico or on a topic, such as culture change or regional interactions, on which Fred Plog did research.

 Committee Composition: Committee composition is one chair and at least four members.